-Patients exhibiting new onset cough, fever, shortness of breath, diarrhea or other flu-like symptoms should visit an Acute Respiratory Clinic for COVID-19 testing.
+Patients exhibiting new onset cough, fever, shortness of breath, diarrhea or other flu-like symptoms should visit an Urgent Care clinic for COVID-19 testing.

-If you are concerned that you may have COVID-19, visit the Acute Respiratory Clinic or Smokey Point Urgent Care for an assessment by a healthcare professional.
+If you are concerned that you may have COVID-19, visit Urgent Care for an assessment by a healthcare professional.
 No appointments are needed.